ucsblibrary/alexandria/doc/Ingesting.md

-2. Next, `bin/ingest` passes the path to the XML file of each ETD to {Importer::ETD.fetch_marc}, which parses each XML file and queries Aleph, returning a single string of MARC containing the metadata for all the ETDs matched by `/path/to/etds/etdadmin_upload*`.
+2. Next, `bin/ingest` passes the path to the XML file of each ETD to {Importer::ETD.get_metadata}, which parses each XML file and queries Aleph, returning a single string of MARC containing the metadata for all the ETDs matched by `/path/to/etds/etdadmin_upload*`.